sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ~~~

 There two variants of generated finder operations.
-One is based on the the built in repository operation `findByQuery` the other uses `findByCondition`.
+One is based on the the built-in repository operation `findByQuery` the other uses `findByCondition`.

 Both variants actually do not support pagination.
+{: .alert .alert-error}

 #### Based on findByQuery

-This kind of finder operation is using a JPQL query or named query and delegates the query to the built in findByQuery access object.
-It is not necassary to add a findByQuery operation to the model.
+This kind of finder operation is using a JPQL query or named query and delegates the query to the built-in `findByQuery` access object.
+It is not necassary to add a `findByQuery` operation to the model.
 It will be added to the repository automatically in case it is not defined.

-Here are typical examples.
+Here are typical examples:

 ~~~
 PersonRepository {